jbmilgrom/blogg/src/post/identity-state-time.md

     <figcaption>The mutability of <code>f</code> and <code>n</code> does not impact the functional semantics of <code>factorial</code></figcaption>

-    <code>factorial</code> will produce the same output provided the same input.
-On the other hand, changeability that is internal to one procedure definition may be positioned externally to another when [lexical procedural nesting is supported](https://en.wikipedia.org/wiki/Nested_function). <code>balance</code>, for example,
+    `factorial` will produce the same output provided the same input.
+On the other hand, changeability that is internal to one procedure definition may be positioned externally to another when [lexical procedural nesting is supported](https://en.wikipedia.org/wiki/Nested_function). `balance`, for example,

       ```js
       const makeBankAccount = (balance) => ({